Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 While the Necromorphs are a bad case of Body Horror, they are at least made from the corpses of people who are already dead.
 That 98% of the crew have been killed and turned into monsters is bad enough, but they are not even half as scary as the few unfortunate ones that are still alive.

 The number of people still sane enough to put together coherent sentences can be counted on one hand.
 The one with the bandaged eyes who keeps talking to the half of a corpse next to her before collapsing is the most mentally stable.
 One of the first scenes in which you find a survivor is during the infamous scene with the empty corridor and the rythmic banging in the distance.
 After rounding some corners the first thing you see is the shadow of a man banging his head against a wall.
-When you approach him he caves his skull in and falls dead on the spot.
+When you approach him he caves his skull in and falls dead on the spot, revealing his visible ribcage and intestines.
 Then there's also the insane woman that cuts open a living crewmember with a saw.
 As he dies she turns around to your direction, laughs once, and slits her throat with the saw.
 Other just stand there and laugh.

 What about that one guy that you randomly come across in a hallway?
 He's all slumped forward and he asks Isaac to "Make us whole again" before wandering off and disappearing.